dthompson-jti/safety-check-app-concept/docs/PRD-006-Time-Display-Options.md

 # PRD-006: Time Display Options

+> [!WARNING]
+> **DEPRECATION NOTICE**: Absolute Time checks are deprecated.
+This feature will be removed in a future update to reduce cognitive load.
+Current goal is stability.

 ## 1. Overview
 User-configurable time display format for Check Cards: Relative (countdown), Absolute (wall-clock), or Dual (both).